Many agents don’t make it - be one of the ones that does. (Updated for 2024)

 Since you have the calculator out, figure out how many houses you’ll need to sell in order to hit your salary goal.
 Let’s say your salary goal is $75,000.

 In Massachusetts, the average home price is $385,000.
-The average commission is 5%.
-If you sold a $385,000 house, the 5% commission would be $19,250.
-You’d split that amount evenly with the other agent (listing or buying, depending on your role).
+Commissions are negotiated for every deal with every client, but they tend to range anywhere between 3-5%.
+If you sold a $385,000 house, an example 5% commission would be $19,250.
+But hold on.
+Oftentimes you will split that amount with another agent (listing or buying, depending on your role).
 Now you have $9,625.
-But not so fast.
+Ok, that's pretty good.
+Not so fast.
 You’ll need to split that with your broker.
 The most common split is 50/50.
-So, you’ll earn $4812.50.
+So, you’ll earn $4,812.50.
 Divide that into $75,000, and you’ll need to sell a little over 15 houses a year to reach the $75,000 salary goal.

 Choose a salary goal so that you know where you’re headed.
 This also ties back into your aforementioned business plan.